Announcements – 03/09/2025

 NEWS FROM AQUIA’S TABLE

-NEWS FROM AQUIA’S TABLE: For a variety of reasons, Aquia’s Table is shifting gears in its ministry.
-Effective this week, Aquia’s Table is now serving meals on the first and third Wednesdays of each month, rather than every week.
+NEWS FROM AQUIA’S TABLE: For a variety of reasons, Aquia’s Table has shifted gears in its ministry.
+Aquia’s Table is now serving meals on the first and third Wednesdays of each month, rather than every week.
 Also, there are opportunities for folks to join in the work of this important ministry, whether as a new volunteer or whether returning to involvement—we welcome assistance with food preparation during the day Tuesdays and Wednesdays, with plating the meals on Wednesday evenings, and with baking desserts on your own schedule at home or at church.
 For more information about how you might support Aquia’s Table, please contact Briget Kane (bkwings_n_things@yahoo.com).
-Our other food ministry, Aquia’s Pantry, will continue its current schedule of distributing groceries every week.
+Our other food ministry, Aquia’s Pantry, continues its current schedule of distributing groceries every week.

 FROM OUR FOOD MINISTRIES